Baden-Württemberg

 Consortium

-FKFS Research Institute for Automotive Engineering and Powertrain Systems Stuttgart, SVF Süddeutsche Verkehr und Fahrzeug GmbH, RAB Regionalverkehr Alb-Bodensee GmbH, rnv Rhein-Neckar-Verkehr GmbH, Karlsruhe Institute of Technology, ZF Friedrichshafen AG
+Research Institute for Automotive Engineering and Powertrain Systems Stuttgart (FKFS), Süddeutsche Verkehr und Fahrzeug GmbH (SVF), Regionalverkehr Alb-Bodensee GmbH (RAB), Rhein-Neckar-Verkehr GmbH (rnv), Karlsruhe Institute of Technology (KIT), ZF Friedrichshafen AG (ZF)

 Funded by